Switchback Travel (Chris Carter)

 What we don’t: Expensive, heavy, and overkill for casual users.

 That said, the Fenix 7 series comes with notable drawbacks, including high cost, complexity, and weight.
 What’s more, the tech is overkill for someone just looking for the basics like barometric pressure, elevation, and temperature.
 Finally, even in the smallest “S” form, the Fenix is on the heavy side due to its stainless steel build, and you’ll feel the extra heft during activities like running.
 But if you value Garmin’s slick navigational features and don’t mind paying for extras like WiFi support and music storage, it’s one heck of a GPS watch.
 A final note: Garmin recently released the Fenix 8, which features an extended battery life and retooled interface, although initial reviews report middling performance and a host of software bugs.
-The good news is that the Fenix 7 is currently available at a significant discount, making it a great time to buy.
+We’re currently testing the Fenix 8 and will report back with our thoughts in subsequent updates.

-GPS watch (wearing Garmin Fenix 7 Pro Solar while bikepacking)
+See the Garmin Fenix 7 Pro Sapphire Solar

 Battery: Lithium-ion